AndrewBlackledge/svelte-firebase-auth/README.md

-# firebase-template
+# svelte-firebase-auth
-A template for making sveltekit/firebase projects.
+Auth with firebase for svelte projects.